Table of Contents

 Egg candling devices

-There are various devices built or designed specifically for candling eggs of birds such as chickens, turkeys, ducks, geese and quails.
+Various devices are built or designed specifically for candling eggs of birds such as chickens, turkeys, ducks, geese and quails.
 Most of these devices resemble small flashlights powered by batteries or electricity.
-Even though there are battery-powered egg candlers, a small flashlight or smartphone flashlight can also be used for the same purpose.
+Even though there are battery-powered egg candlers, a small flashlight or smartphone flashlight can be used for the same purpose.

 A battery-powered OvaScope candler is a more expensive but fun and easy-to-use egg candler.
-It comes with a black plastic hood that resembles a microscope, making it a great option for those who want to get a closer look at their eggs.
+It comes with a black plastic hood resembling a microscope, making it a great option for those wanting to look closer at their eggs.
 The scope-like hood blocks ambient light, making it easier to view the egg.
 You can use the candler alone or with the scope-like hood surrounding the egg and candler.
-The candling cylinder on which the egg is mounted has an adjustment wheel that lets you rotate the egg while you’re examining it.
+The candling cylinder on which the egg is mounted has an adjustment wheel that lets you rotate the egg while examining it.
 The scope also slightly magnifies an egg, which is handy when candling smaller eggs.

 How to Candle Eggs